-By exposing large quantities of known facts to a learning mechanism, and performing tuning sessions, you get a system can make predictions or identifications of unseen cases.
-This is approach of constant trial and errors.
+By exposing large quantities of known facts to a learning mechanism, and performing tuning sessions, you get a system that can make predictions or identifications of unseen cases.
+This is an approach of constant trial and error.

 That is, in essence, the underlying concepts of Machine Learning.

 For Expert Systems, it seems, the tide has turned

 If we define an Expert System by its direct use – as a software intended to solve expert-level problems and tasks, rather than by the method of achieving it, we are quite sure they are about to return.